yiwenlu66/recito/doc/design.md

 ##Coding style
 - Please conform to the [Allman coding style](https://en.wikipedia.org/wiki/Indent_style#Allman_style).
 - Use `camelCase` for object names, and `UpperCamelCase` for class names.
 Prefix private member variables with `m`: `mPrivateMemberVariable`.
+- Use spaces instead of tabs; 4 spaces for a tab.